-For non-abelian G, G_k CS theory (at least for k > 1) realizes non-abelian topological order.
-For example, $SU(2)2$ seems to be a description of the (non-abelian) Moore-Read state (see e.g. p.
+For non-abelian G, $G_k$ CS theory (at least for k > 1) realizes non-abelian topological order.
+For example, $SU(2)2$ is a description of the (non-abelian) Moore-Read state that seems to occur at filling $\nu = 5/2$ in GaAs (see e.g. p.
 45 of this useful review).
-In case you missed it, last quarter's class concludes with a discussion of some bulk observables in non-abelian CS theory.
+In case you missed it, the class I mentioned in the introduction concludes with a discussion of some bulk observables in non-abelian CS theory.